joyjoie/Logic-Enhanced-BERT-for-QA-Tasks/README.md

 Before running any code, ensure that all dependencies are installed.
 You can install the necessary packages directly within the notebook using the following code block:
 ```!pip install torch transformers tqdm```

+Each code cell should be executed sequentially to ensure that the model setup, dataset preparation, and training occur in the correct order.
+Once trained, the model can be used for inference, and you can tweak various parameters to explore the model's behavior.

+To train the baseline model, just execute the code cell inside the
+> baseline_qa.ipynb
+sequentially, first load the train dataset from the csv file, and preprocess the data,